Adolis García Player Props: Rangers vs. Blue Jays

 Adolis García At The Plate

-- Among qualified hitters in MLB play, his batting average ranks 88th, his on-base percentage ranks 105th, and he is 40th in the league in slugging.
+- Among the qualified hitters, he ranks 76th in batting average, while his on-base percentage ranks 87th and he is 36th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.